This is my 4th iPad Keyboard, and I’ve Found The One

 I almost went out and bought an iPad Air 2, but when you compare the checkboxes, for me at least, the iPad Air is just fine.
 One accessory that I’ve had with my iPads is a keyboard, I don’t like typing on the screen and wanted a real keyboard.

-When I purchased my iPad Air I couldn’t use that keyboard, it was just not designed for it.
-Now, for those of you that think that iPad and keyboard went on the shelve never to be used again – think again, I passed it over to my niece.
+When I purchased my iPad Air, I couldn’t use that keyboard, it was just not designed for it.
+Now, for those of you that think that iPad and keyboard went on the shelves never to be used again – think once more, I passed it over to my niece.
 She is one lucky girl; she inherits all the technology toys I don’t use anymore.

 The keys on this keyboard are in the wrong places

 I then bought a Logitech Ultrathin Keyboard Folio; I thought this was a replacement for the earlier Ultrathin keyboard, but I was wrong.
 To make the keyboard smaller, they doubled up on several keys.
 At first, I didn’t think about that, but over time it bothered me.
 It made the keyboard feel weird, and I had to stop and look at the keys I was hitting, this slowed me down.

 I was on the hunt for a new keyboard, and I thought I would try something different.
 This time, I purchased a Logitech Key-To-Go keyboard.
 I attempted to like it.
 I did like how thin it was, and that I could have the keyboard on my lap or further from the iPad than needed.
 But it just did not feel right.
 The keys felt strange, the keyboard would move as I’d type, and I did not like the fabric the keyboard was made from – it got dirty quick.
 One item to note – is that Logitech seems to have gone away from the doubling up on keys, this keyboard had back to its usual layout.

 Finally, the only keyboard I’ll ever need, for now